AnanyaSwarnkar/AnanyaSwarnkar/README.md

 - 🎓  A CSE student

-- 👩‍💻 A Competitive Programmer and a Frontend Developer
+- 👩‍💻 A Competitive Programmer and a Full Stack Developer

 - 🌱 I’m currently learning React